mbraak/jqTree/_entries/09_changelog.md

 * Issue 332: openNode should open parent nodes (thanks to Kitano Yoshitomo)
 * Issue 335: Add cloneNode missing argument for Gecko <13.0 (thanks to Tvinky)
 * Issue 337: Added functions for moving up and down
+* Issue 341: Fixed drag-and-drop border when nodes have padding (thanks to Alex Musayev)

 ##### 0.22 (september 25 2014)